victoria-riley-barnett/autoChildEducation/README.md

 # Auto Child Education

 Automatically assigns optimal education to all children in your country.
-No configuration needed - just subscribe and play.

 ## How It Works

 **Initial Assignment**: New children are distributed evenly across admin/diplomatic/military (aiming for ~1/3 each type) weighted by any existing trait aptitudes.
+This captures your idiots and prodigies -- all of the general cases are just used to rebalance the distribution.

 **Reassignment**: Every 3 months, children are rechecked.
 If they gained a trait that doesn't match their education, they switch:
+- Admin education + child_gregarious → Diplomatic
+- Admin education + child_rowdy → Military
-- Admin education + child_gregarious/rowdy/gallant → switches
+- Admin education + child_gallant → Military
+- Diplomatic education + child_intelligent → Administrative
-- Diplomatic education + child_intelligent/rowdy/shrewd → switches
+- Diplomatic education + child_rowdy → Military
+- Military education + child_intelligent → Administrative
+- Military education + child_gregarious → Diplomatic
-- Military education + child_intelligent/gregarious/ambitious → switches
+- Military education + child_ambitious → Administrative

-**Expensive Education** (250 gold): Heirs (1000g), crown estate children (2000g), and high-aptitude children (3000g) get expensive education if you can afford it.
+**Expensive Education**: Heirs (1000g check), crown estate children (2000g check), and high-aptitude children (3000g check) get expensive education if you can afford it.

-**Hardcoded Traits**: Multi-stat traits bypass the normal system:
+**Hardcoded Traits**: Multi-stat traits bypass the normal system in a flavorful way:
-- child_ambitious → Administrative
+- child_ambitious → Administrative, future ruler focus
-- child_gallant → Military
+- child_gallant → Military, chivalric focus
-- child_shrewd → Diplomatic
+- child_shrewd → Diplomatic, cunning strategist focus

-## Why This Approach?

-Cabinet value comes from **specialists** (98/82/10) not generalists (80/70/70).
-Education gives +0.75 to one stat, so matching it to natural trait bonuses (+0.5) creates better cabinet members.

-The 3-month recheck catches trait changes (children get traits early in life) while avoiding excessive reassignment thrashing.